 I think it is important to get these arguments out there, as it seems to me that we otherwise risk having a too one-sided view of this issue, and not least to overlook other things that may be more important to focus on.

 I should note that I do not necessarily agree with all claims and arguments made in these various resources myself, yet I do think all the articles make at least some good points.
 I should also note that not all the following authors rule out the possibility of a hard take-off, as opposed to merely considering other scenarios more likely.

 The Hanson-Yudkowsky AI-Foom Debate (co-authored with Eliezer Yudkowsky)

 Yudkowsky vs Hanson — Singularity Debate (Youtube video)

 Philippe Aghion, Benjamin F. Jones, & Charles I. Jones:

 AI Risk Critiques: Index (links to many articles)

 Alessio Plebe & Pietro Perconti:

-Short summary and review of my book by Kaj Sotala:
+Short summary and review of Reflections on Intelligence by Kaj Sotala: